purplesyringa/site/blog/recovering-garbled-bitcoin-addresses/index.md

 );
 ```

-This is a bit of a mouthful, mostly because we have to explicitly pass the parameters `base_address` and `possible_differences` down the recursion.
-In a better world, this would be a struct method, so that the parameters are passed implicitly, but that's just prototype code for now.
+This is a bit of a mouthful because we explicitly pass the parameters `base_address` and `possible_differences` down the recursion.
+In a better world, this would be a struct method, and the arguments would be passed implicitly, but that's just prototype code for now.

 How did we do?